This site introduces ideas how you can drain your dog’s excess energy in various fun ways. All the games have been tested by my energetic dog Miki.

-Miki’s nickname is “wolf”.
-Miki is not a wolf-dog hybrid, but he is primal and certainly looks like a small wolf, so we call him wolf.
+Miki’s nickname is “wolfy”.
+Miki is not a wolf-dog hybrid, but he is primal and certainly looks like a small wolf, so we call him wolfy.
 Both kids and adults spot Miki amongst other dogs because of his looks.
 At least once in a week we hear someone call him wolf.
 You can look pictures of Miki in here.

 I usually describe Miki as energetic, lives his life to the fullest, he really loves humans (friends or complete strangers) and he is always eager to do almost anything and he likes to try new things head on.
 But, there’s a backside of all this.. he almost never drains out of energy.
 He just keeps going and going and going.

-He can be also described as a reactive dog because his bucket gets filled quite fast when he sees other dogs on our walks.
-I believe that most of the energetic dogs who are labeled as “problem dogs”, has the greatest motivation to work for humans like Miki does.
+He can be also described as a reactive dog because because his temper fills quite fast when he sees other dogs on our walks.
+I believe that most of the energetic dogs who are labelled as “problem dogs”, has the greatest motivation to work for humans like Miki does.
 You only need to see that eagerness through the problems.
 I love Miki because he never refuses to do anything when there’s a food reward available.
-Fortunately Miki has bottomless stomach and endless appetite :D
+Fortunately Miki has bottomless stomach and endless appetite.

-We live in an apartment with Miki, so many people think that we are out of our minds.
-Our friends usually ask what kind of things or furnitures Miki has destroyed when he has been left home alone or when he was a puppy.
+We lived in an apartment with Miki when he was a puppy, so many people thought that we were out of our minds.
+Our friends usually asked what kind of things or furnitures Miki had destroyed when he had been left home alone or when he was a puppy.
 None of them believes the answer: nothing.
+Absolutely nothing.
 He didn’t destroy anything even when he was a puppy.
 We had a crate for him when he was a puppy, but we mainly used it to house train him.

 I have loved all kinds of animals my whole life.
-I spend almost all my “off work” time with Miki at the moment.
-I study canine bodylanguage and also how human bodylanguage affects a dog.
-I like photographing very much and I tend to have my camera with me all the time.
+I spend a lot of my free time with Miki.
+I study canine body language and also how human body language affects to dogs.
+I also like photographing very much and I tend to have my camera with me all the time.

-I got the idea for this site, because I couldn’t find enough mental activation tips for dogs from the Internet.
+I got the idea for this site, because I couldn’t find enough tips form the Internet how to drain dog’s mental energy in positive ways.
 Most of the pages I found, listed only a few tips, but I didn’t find any pages that would’ve had multiple tips in the same place.

-I hope you enjoy the journey with Minimute and I hope that these pages can help your daily life with your own energetic dog.
+I hope you enjoy the journey with Minimute and I hope that these pages can help your daily life with your own energetic and/or reactive dog.